Limits of JT gravity: Limits of JT gravity

 Only two of the curvature equations \eqref{eq:c=0eqs} change, but we nevertheless display all for convenience on the left hand side below, together with the remaining half of the equations of motion on the right hand side.

-The first equation on the left only changes if $V$ does depend on $X_\Ht$ and implies that torsion no longer vanishes, i.e., the NC clock 1-form no longer locally is given by $\tau=\extd t$, in general.
-Thus, if one requires NC dilaton gravity to maintain torsionlessness the potential $V$ should depend on $X$ only, just like in \eqref{eq:jt1}.
+The first equation on the left implies that the NC clock 1-form locally still is given by $\tau=\extd t$.
+One of the two curvature constraints (the second equation on the left) is modified if the potential $V$ depends on $X_\Pt$, while the other one (the third equation on the left) is unchanged.
 The last equation on the left controls the curvature of the geometry.
 For functions $V$ that are non-linear in $X$ the curvature is not constant.
 The equations on the right hand side are the NC version of the dilaton equations of motion.
 As in ordinary dilaton gravity (see, e.g.,~\cite{Grumiller:2006rc}) there is a `constant dilaton' and a `linear dilaton' sector.

-The constants $X^c$ and $X^c_\Ht$ are determined as roots of the potential, $V(X^c,\,X^c_\Ht) = 0$.
-As in ordinary dilaton gravity, curvature is constant for constant dilaton solutions; by contrast, torsion does not vanish but is also constant for general constant dilaton solutions
+The constant $X^c$ is determined as roots of the potential, $V(X^c,\,0) = 0$.
+As in ordinary dilaton gravity, curvature is constant for constant dilaton solutions

 We defined our orientation by $\ast(\tau\wedge e)=1$.

 The Lagrangian \eqref{eq:NCdilnew} is invariant under a non-linear modification of the symmetries~\eqref{eq:coadsym}

 Choosing a field-dependent parametrization of the gauge transformations, $\lambda=\xi \cdot A+ \lambda^\Bt \Bt+\lambda^\Mt \Mt$, where $\xi$ is a 2d vector field, establishes that gauge transformations reduce on-shell to diffeomorphisms generated by $\xi$, Galilean boosts $\lambda^\Bt$, and $\mathfrak{u}(1)$ transformations $\lambda^\Mt$.